Gerhard Marcks: Further career

 In September 1925, the Bauhaus was relocated to Dessau, and its pottery workshop was discontinued.
 Marcks moved instead to the Kunstgewerbeschule (School of Applied Arts) in Burg Giebichenstein near Halle.
-After the death of its director, Paul Thiersch, Marcks was named his replacement, a position he continued in until his dismissal in 1933.
+After the death of its director, Paul Thiersch, Marcks was named his replacement, a position he continued in until 1933.
 He was fired because his work was deemed unsuitable by the Nazis, with the result that several works were in the infamous exhibition of "degenerate art" in Munich in 1937, along with that of other Bauhaus artists, among them Herbert Bayer, Lyonel Feininger, Johannes Itten, Wassily Kandinsky, Paul Klee, László Moholy-Nagy, Oskar Schlemmer and Lothar Schreyer.

-Despite such persecution, Marcks continued to live in Germany (in Mecklenburg) throughout World War II.
+Despite such persecution, Marcks continued to live in the German city of Mecklenburg throughout World War II.
 In 1937, when twenty-four of his works were confiscated and destroyed by the Nazis, he was prohibited from exhibiting and threatened with being forbidden to work.
 During this period, he made several trips to Italy, where he worked in the Villa Romana in Florence and the Villa Massimo in Rome.
-In 1943, his studio in Berlin was bombed during an air raid, and many of his works destroyed.
+In 1943, his studio in Berlin was hit during an air raid, and many of his works destroyed.

 After World War II, Marcks became Professor of Sculpture at the Landeskunstschule (Regional Art School) in Hamburg, where he taught for four years, before retiring to Cologne.
 He also designed memorials for soldiers and civilians who had died in the war, and his work was part of the art competitions at three Olympic Games.

 Death and legacy

-Marcks died in 1981 in Burgbrohl, Eifel.
-A decade earlier, the museum called Gerhard Marcks Haus, which houses a permanent exhibition of his artwork, was established in his honor in Bremen, Germany.
+Marcks died in 1981 in Burgbrohl, in the Eifel.
+A decade earlier, the Gerhard Marcks Haus, which houses a permanent exhibition of his artwork, was established in his honor in Bremen.
 In this museum are 12,000 of his sketches and preparatory drawings, 900 prints, and all his sculptures (about 350).
 In the U.S., there is a collection of Marcks' work (68 drawings, 65 prints and 9 nine bronze sculptures) at Luther College in Decorah, Iowa, most of which were given to that school by his former student and close associate, Marguerite Wildenhain.
 Of particular note is a monumental Marcks bronze statue titled Oedipus and Antigone (1960), which was installed there in 2000.

+His niece, the caricaturist Marie Marcks (1922–2014) was called the Grande Dame of political caricature.